Amendments to the painting practitioner registration pathways

 - remove the Set 2 and Set 4 pathways for registration requiring Board examinations; and

 - clarify beyond doubt that the Practical Trades Test is a core qualification requirement for applicants undertaking the Course in Painters Registration (Set 3 pathway).

 These changes will improve the qualification requirements for painters and will provide greater consistency across the registration pathways.
 The Amendment Regulations were developed in consultation with representatives from the painting industry.
-A copy of the Amendment Regulations can be found on the State Law Publisher’s website under the Government Gazette heading at www.slp.wa.gov.au.
+A copy of the Amendment Regulations can be found on the Parliamentary Counsel's Office website under the Government Gazette heading at www.legislation.wa.gov.au.

 If you or someone you know is intending to undertake, or is currently undertaking Board painting examinations, they need to be aware of the limited time available.
 The final Board painting exams will take place from February to June 2018.
 Once the examinations are completed and passed, a complete application for registration must be provided to the Department of Mines, Industry Regulation and Safety’s Licensing Services on or before 31 August 2018.